TheNewStellW/vmware-operations-guide/content/Dashboards/Chapter 1 - Design Considerations/3.1.1-dashboard-alert-report/_index.md

 weight: 10
 ---

-It is easy to think that dashboards, alerts and reports are unrelated and should be designed independently.
+It is easy to think that dashboards, alerts and reports are separate and should be designed independently.
 If we take a step back and look at the big picture, there is actually minimal overlap, as they form a **continuum**.
 They serve the same purpose, which is the way for System to "communicate" with user.

 ![Dashboard, alert, report map to personas](3.1.1-fig-1.png)